altillimity/X-Band-Decoders/FengYun MPT Decoder/README.md

 # FengYun MPT Decoder

-Program that can decode FengYun MPT (A/B/C) downlinks from hard symbols to frames.
+Program that can decode FengYun MPT (A/B/C) downlinks from soft symbols to frames.

 Usage : `./FengYun-MPT-Decoder symbols.bin outputframes.bin`